 The cliffs that are near Fruita help protect the orchards from the effects of severe weather and therefore they continue to thrive and bear fruit year after year.

-In Fruita, my mother, niece and I picked apricots one day.
+My mother, niece and I picked apricots one day in Fruita, Utah.
 Large ladders are provided along with buckets in which to place the apricots.
 The trees were loaded with fruit and it was easy harvesting.

-The particular day we were there, one was on the honor system to pay for the fruit.
+The particular day we were there everyone was on the honor system to pay for the fruit.
 One would bag up one's fruit and deposit the appropriate amount of money into a box before leaving.
 Prices were posted.

 Many deer were roaming the grounds and were seen eating the fallen fruit.
 They were obviously used to many people within close proximity and appeared quite tame.

 Some horses on the other side of the fenced orchard seemed appreciative of any fruit that happened to make it over the fence.